ykakarap/kubecon-na-22-capi-lab/0-prereqs.md

 ## Minimum Resources
 Please ensure you have at least: 4 CPU, 16 GB RAM and 32 GB free disk space.

-**Note**: Windows instructions are provided on a best effort basis and have been tested and verified on Windows 11 with Powershell and Docker Desktop which was using WSL 2.
+**Warning**: Windows instructions are best effort and this tutorial may cause instability on some systems.

+**
 <!-- table of contents generated via: https://github.com/thlorenz/doctoc -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->